harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

 <details>
 <summary>What is a target?</summary>
-Targets are used to control which users see which variation of a Feature Flag, for example, if you want to do internal testing, you can enable the flag for some users and not others.
+Targets are used to control which users see which variation of a Feature Flag.
+For example, if you want to do internal testing, you can enable the flag for some users but not others.
 When creating a target, you give it a name and a unique identifier.
-Often targets are users but you can create a target from anything that can be uniquely identified, such as an app or a machine.
+Targets are often users, but you can create a target from anything that can be uniquely identified, such as an app or a machine.
   </details>

 For more information about targets, go to [Target Users With Flags](/docs/feature-flags/ff-using-flags/ff-target-management/targeting-users-with-flags).